Fourteen candidates are running for president, including the current leader’s wife.

 The first lady has rebuffed critics who have accused her of being excessive in her designer clothes and use of heavy makeup, which have led some to compare her to Argentina‘s iconic Eva Peron.

-“Should I disguise myself as a poor person to be a good political leader?” she asked in a rare exchanges with the media.
+“Should I disguise myself as a poor person to be a good political leader?” she asked in a rare exchange with the media.